Xxlilsolid/Midi2Keyboard/README.md

 - [x] Get project working!
 - [x] Automagically create a music directory
 - [x] Persistent settings capabilities
-- [x] Kind of far fetched, but able to download .mid files to use with the programme
+- [x] Ability to download .mp3s and convert them into .mids in one
 - [ ] More transpostion options?
 (Idk if ive implemented it correctly)
 - [ ] GUI Overhaul
 - [ ] Build pre-built binaries.